aaaana/IoT/RaspberryPi/Pushbutton LED Websocket server/README.md

 ```
 $ node websocket_ledbutton.js
 ```
-Open the client.html file  or Open the website in a browser using http://[RaspberryPi_IP]:8080/: and LED light blinking
+Open the client.html file  or Open the website in a browser using http://[RaspberryPi_IP]:8080/: and press the button.
+* The light is on when pressing the button

 # 5. End the program
 Ctrl+c